-Tel:0435871091

 Description of the study

 This project will investigate the effect of a change in the volume of irrigation bottles on the effectiveness of nasal irrigation for sinus surgery patients.
 This project is supported by Flinders University, College of Medicine and Public Health.